ietf-teep/architecture/draft-ietf-teep-architecture.md

 protocol might be implemented outside a TEE, as discussed in {{broker}}, it cannot be relied upon for sufficient protection.
-The TEEP protocol provides integrity protection, but confidentiality must be provided by payload security, i.e., using encrypted TA binaries and encrypted attestation information.
+The TEEP protocol provides integrity protection, but confidentiality must be provided by payload encryption, i.e., using encrypted TA binaries and encrypted attestation information.
 See {{I-D.ietf-teep-protocol}} for more discussion.